Hemry81/RCT3-Remix/README.md

 ## Community and Contributions

-We welcome and appreciate contributions from the RollerCoaster Tycoon 3 modding community.
-If you have suggestions, bug reports, or improvements for the RollerCoaster 3 Remix Mod, please feel free to submit them through the official project repository.
+We warmly welcome and greatly appreciate contributions from the RollerCoaster Tycoon 3 modding community.
+If you have any suggestions, bug reports, or improvements for the RCT3 Remix Mod, please feel free to submit them through the official project repository or our Discord channel.

 To maintain a positive and constructive environment, we ask that all contributors adhere to the following guidelines: